 Management believes that some investors' understanding of our performance is enhanced by including EBITDA, a non-GAAP financial measure.
 We believe EBITDA provides additional information about: (i) our operating performance, because it assists us in comparing the operating performance of our stores on a consistent basis, as it removes the impact of non-cash depreciation and amortization expense as well as items not directly resulting from our core operations such as interest expense and income taxes and (ii) our performance and the effectiveness of our operational strategies.
-Additionally, EBITDA is a measure in our financial covenants under our Credit Facility, and our incentive compensation plans base incentive compensation payments on our EBITDA performance.
+Additionally, EBITDA is a component of a measure in our financial covenants under the Credit Facility.
+Further, our incentive compensation plans base incentive compensation payments on EBITDA.

 Furthermore, management believes some investors use EBITDA as a supplemental measure to evaluate the overall operating performance of companies in our industry.
-Management believes that some investors' understanding of our performance is enhanced by including EBITDA as a reasonable basis for comparing our ongoing results of operations.
-By providing EBITDA, we believe we are enhancing investors' understanding of our business and our results of operations, as well as assisting investors in evaluating how well we are executing our strategic initiatives.
+Management believes that some investors' understanding of our performance is enhanced by including this non-GAAP financial measure as a reasonable basis for comparing our ongoing results of operations.
+By providing this non-GAAP financial measure, together with a reconciliation from net income, we believe we are enhancing analysts' and investors' understanding of our business and our results of operations, as well as assisting analysts and investors in evaluating how well we are executing our strategic initiatives.

 Our competitors may define EBITDA differently, and as a result, our measure of EBITDA may not be directly comparable to those of other companies.
 Items excluded from EBITDA are significant components in understanding and assessing financial performance.
-EBITDA is a supplemental measure of operating performance that does not represent and should not be considered in isolation or as an alternative to, or substitute for, net income or other financial statement data presented in the consolidated financial statements as indicators of financial performance.
-EBITDA has limitations as analytical tools, and should not be considered in isolation, or as an alternative to, or as a substitute for, analysis of our results as reported under GAAP.
+EBITDA is a supplemental measure of operating performance that does not represent, and should not be considered in isolation or as an alternative to, or substitute for, net income or other financial statement data presented in the consolidated financial statements as indicators of financial performance.
+EBITDA has limitations as an analytical tool, and should not be considered in isolation, or as an alternative to, or as a substitute for, analysis of our results as reported under GAAP.
 For additional discussion of our use of EBITDA, and some of the limitations, please refer to the "Selected Financial Data" section of this Form 10-K.